Stamford Bridge (stadium): Chelsea Women

+In April 2026, after nine years of playing at Kingsmeadow, Chelsea Women announced that for the 2026–27 Women's Super League season and onwards they would be moving to play all of their home matches at Stamford Bridge.

 Other football events

 Stamford Bridge was the venue of the FA Cup Final from 1920 to 1922, before being replaced by Wembley Stadium in 1923.
 It has staged ten FA Cup semi-finals, ten Charity Shield matches, and three England matches, the last in 1932.
 It was one of the home venues for the representative London XI team that played in the original Inter-Cities Fairs Cup.
 The team played the home leg of the two-legged final at Stamford Bridge, drawing 2–2 with FC Barcelona; they lost the away leg 6–0, however.

 On 23 May 2013, the stadium hosted the final of the 2012–13 UEFA Women's Champions League.

 On 5 August 2023, Stamford Bridge hosted charity match Game4Ukraine to raise money for the United24 initiative, a fundraiser to help in Ukraine's rebuilding of facilities and infrastructure that suffered damage from the Russian invasion of Ukraine as well as the ongoing Russo-Ukrainian War.

 In 2019 and 2024, Stamford Bridge has also been used as the venue for Soccer Aid, an annual charity match initially organised by singer Robbie Williams and actor Jonathan Wilkes.